nrfconnect/sdk-nrf/samples/net/aws_iot/README.rst

 Setup
 =====

-To run this sample and connect to AWS IoT, complete the steps described in the :ref:`lib_aws_iot` documentation.
+To run this sample and connect to AWS IoT, complete the steps described in the :ref:`aws_setup_and_configuration` section of the AWS IoT library documentation.
-This documentation retrieves the AWS IoT broker *hostname*, *security tag*, and *client ID*.
+This is to obtain the AWS IoT broker *hostname* and the *client ID* of the device and provision a device certificate to a *security tag*.

 The corresponding options that must be set for each of these values are:

 * :kconfig:option:`CONFIG_AWS_IOT_BROKER_HOST_NAME`